MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 Let's look at a specific example of an LLM series, namely **GPT-2**.
 It is a good example to illustrate the concepts we just discussed.
 GPT-2 is an LLM that was released by OpenAI in 2019.
 Along with this release, the accompanying paper [Language Models are Unsupervised Multitask Learners \[Radford, et al. 2019\]](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) was published.

 > [!NOTE]
-> **GPT stands for General Pretrained Transformer**.<br> GPT-2 is indeed not a single model, but a series of models with different sizes:
+> **GPT stands for Generative Pretrained Transformer**.<br> GPT-2 is indeed not a single model, but a series of models with different sizes:
 > - GPT-2 Small: $124\text{M}$
 > - GPT-2 Medium: $355\text{M}$
 > - GPT-2 Large: $774\text{M}$